 The heat is on for summer 2021, and that means it’s time for a trip to the beach, a dip in a free pool and sampling the many (many!) ice cream shops in New York City.
 We’ve rounded up the best ice cream shops in NYC for kids, including tops in Brooklyn, Instagram-worthy spots, shops for gelato lovers and more.
 Read on for the scoop!

 For Delectable Flavors in Harlem: Sugar Hill Creamery

-A family affair established by Nick Larsen and Petrushka Bazin Larsen, a neighborhood couple with three kids, this Harlem-based shop scoops out handmade, seasonal, small batch ice cream and non-dairy frozen desserts in flavors both classic and inspired—with names to match.
+A family affair established by Nick Larsen and Petrushka Bazin Larsen, a neighborhood couple with three kids, this Harlem-based business scoops out handmade, seasonal, small batch ice cream and non-dairy frozen desserts in flavors both classic and inspired—with names to match.
 (It’s vanilla is dubbed “Andy Griffith”.)
 Made with thoughtfully-curated and sourced ingredients (chocolate from Madagascar, vanilla from Ile Bourbon, produce from the local farmer’s market) Sugar Hill Creamery has kid-friendly staples, as well as delectable flavors for grown-ups.
-Case in point: “Chairman of the Board”, a blueberry cheesecake ice cream with graham crackers and blueberry jam, a seasonal flavor so popular it’s now offered year-round.
 Other very good options: build-your-own ice cream sandwich, ice cream floats, and locally-roasted coffee for you.

 184 Lenox Ave.